 It took me years to learn that the work of a teacher is never really finished.
-Even when you complete that checklist at the end of the year and you hand it in as you are heading out the door for summer break- it’s still not finished.
+Even when you complete that checklist at the end of the year, and you hand it in as you are heading out the door for summer break, it’s still not finished.
 Why?
-Because really, you spend some of your summer thinking about the next school year, what you want to do differently and so on.
+Because really, you spend some of your summers thinking about the next school year, what you want to do differently, and so on.

 Tips to Leave Work Early

 1.)
-With that said above, if you do nothing but this, it’ll save you time.
+With that said above, if you do nothing but this, it will save you time.
 Accept that there will always be a list of things to do – ALWAYS!
 Once you accept that, you’ll learn that you don’t need to stay for hours and hours day and night to try to get more done.
 That will burn you out – and you still won’t get everything done!
-(And ask yourself- will it directly benefit your students?
-If not- let it go!)
+(And ask yourself, “Will it directly benefit my students?”
+If not, then let it go!)

 5.)
 With that said, stay away from social media, email, and your phone.
 I know as soon as my kiddos go out that door, I am quick to pick up my phone and see what I missed during the day.
 (And sadly, it’s usually nothing super fantastic that couldn’t wait a few more hours.)
 These are time-suckers!
-(Yes, I’m aware you’ll need to check your work email for important messages- but glance it over for things that can’t wait- take care of those, then save the others for LATER!)
+(Yes, I’m aware you’ll need to check your work email for important messages, but glance it over for things that can’t wait.
+Take care of those, and then save the others for LATER!)

 6.)
 I always do things in groups.
-I bet if you think about it you do too.
+I bet if you think about, you do, too.
 Each time you need a copy, you probably don’t walk to the copy machine one paper at a time.
-You likely save up until you have a few things that need to be copied and walk down all at once and make them together – it saves you time, right?
+You likely save up until you have a few things that need to be copied and walk down all at once and make the copies together – it saves you time, right?
 (Plus, that’s a lot of walking if you went for each individual paper needed!
 Whew!)
-So do the same with work.
+So, do the same with work.
 It’s called bundling or batching.
-When you plan- plan all your language art lessons, then all your math lessons for the week.
-Then take care of all the paper work at the same time, then make all your copies at the same time, then gather all your materials at the same time, so on.
+When you plan, plan all your language art lessons and then all your math lessons for the week.
+Then, take care of all the paperwork at the same time, then make all your copies at the same time, then gather all your materials at the same time, and so on.
 I think you are understanding…

 7.)
 Get help.
-Please don’t be one of those people who have too much pride or are afraid it’ll make them look bad if they ask for help.
+Please don’t be one of those people who have too much pride or are afraid it will make them look bad if they ask for help.
 Ask an experienced teacher for ideas.
 They are usually very excited to share.
 Check out TpT for amazing lesson plans or activities.
 Have your students help out with cleaning up the room, organizing, and running small errands.
-If you have kids (or nieces or nephews) put them to work!
+If you have kids (or nieces or nephews), then put them to work!
 I have even occasionally had my husband help out with cutting laminated materials.

 9.)
 Do NOT grade everything.
 Seriously.
 Don’t.
-When I first started teaching I thought I had to have an assignment everyday for every subject.
-That was like 35 assignments a week times 30 kids…ugh.
+When I first started teaching I thought I had to have an assignment every day for every subject.
+That was like 35 assignments a week, times 30 kids…ugh.
 I shudder at that thought now.
 That was crazy.
 I didn’t know.
 I hated grading.
-Then one day (someone) told me that you should only grade something after they have had enough practice with the concepts.
-So, sometimes I give checks for doing it, sometimes students check their own work, sometimes we check in class, sometimes I check as they do it, sometimes I accidentally drop it in the trashcan and forget to get it out before the janitor arrives, so on.
+Then, one day someone told me that you should only grade something after they have had enough practice with the concepts.
+So, sometimes I give checks for doing it, sometimes students check their own work, sometimes we check in class, sometimes I check as they do it, sometimes I accidentally drop it in the trash can and forget to get it out before the janitor arrives, and so on.

 Teaching is a demanding job that requires a lot of our time.
-There is no way that you can avoid taking home work from school (that I know of – if you know the secret, you need to share!) but maybe these few tips can help you shed some time off being in the classroom after school each day.
-Just don’t be like me where you take the bag home intending to do work, but never open it! 🙂
+There is no way that you can avoid taking home work from school (that I know of – if you know the secret, then you need to share!), but maybe these few tips can help you shed some time off being in the classroom after school each day.
+Just don’t be like me where you take the bag home, intending to do work, but never open it! 🙂